 The CDC’s goals are to ensure that as many citizens as possible are safely immunized quickly and if necessary, receive their second dose of vaccine within the appropriate timeframe.
 Utilizing retail pharmacies prevents physician offices from being overrun with persons seeking to be vaccinated and allows them to care for patients through their normal routines.

 A sizable number of retail pharmacies are already administering numerous types of vaccines to their customers.
 Many of their pharmacists are already trained in administering immunizations.
 These include seasonal and non-seasonal vaccinations such as:

 - Meningococcal (meningitis)

 U.S. government absorbing the costs

 The national program will not charge pharmacies for the vaccines and they will be reimbursed for their services.
 Patients receiving the immunizations will not be charged for them.
-Some of the manufacturers with COVID-19 vaccines in clinical trials have already been producing them in large volumes.
-With the anticipation and confidence they will be approved by the FDA, they seek to have large quantities available to the marketplace immediately after the FDA gives them a green light.
+Some of the manufacturers with COVID-19 vaccines in clinical trials have already been producing them in large volumes which is known as “building at risk” so that once they are approved, substantial quantities of product can be made available to the public quickly.

 Thank you for reading this story

 Read my other articles about medical and healthcare business trends, content marketing and digital strategy, brand and product management, consumer wellness, managed care and market access strategy.
 Contact me today for your healthcare content writing and content strategy needs.